joherty/pi_temp_humidity_sensor/README.md

 ```

 ### Executing program
 The script will run once every min via cron.
-Temperature and humudity values will be published to your MQTT broker using
+Temperature and humidity values will be published to your MQTT broker using
 the topics defined under topic_temperature and topic_humidity.